Creating a digital product business plan is essential when jumping into the world of digital products.

 ---|---|

-Want more help on reeling in customers?
-Check out our piece on digital product sales funnel.
+Want more guidance on attracting customers?
+Check out our article on digital product sales funnel.

-- Bigger Playing Field: Think about stepping into new markets or mixing up your product line.
+- Expansion Opportunities: Consider entering new markets or diversifying your product line.

-Make sure you pit your current performance against the targets you laid down in your digital product business plan, to see if you’re on track or need to mix things up.
+Compare your current performance against the targets established in your digital product business plan to determine if you’re on track or need to adjust your strategy.

 In business, adaptability is often the key to long-term success.
 As you monitor your important metrics and assess your growth, be prepared to adjust your strategy when needed.